 When she was just three years old, Genesis Butler was so devastated to learn the truth about the origins of her beloved chicken nuggets that she immediately stopped eating meat.
 At six, when she discovered the milk she drank came from mother cows, the knowledge prompted a commitment to a fully vegan lifestyle.

 Genesis has been an animal rights activist ever since those defining moments.
-At age seven, she attended her first protest, presented her own TEDx Lecture on animal rights at ten, became a Marvel Superhero at 13 on the Disney+ series Marvel’s Hero Project, and is now a board member for Social Compassion in Legislation, an advocacy group attempts to protect animals through changes in legislation.
-She also founded the nonprofit Genesis for Animals to offer much-needed support to animal sanctuaries and rescues.
+At age seven, she attended her first protest.
+She presented her own TEDx Lecture on animal rights at ten.
+Then at 13 she became a Marvel Superhero on the Disney+ series Marvel’s Hero Project.
+Today she is a board member for Social Compassion in Legislation, an advocacy group attempts to protect animals through changes in legislation.
+Genesis also founded the nonprofit Genesis for Animals to offer much-needed support to animal sanctuaries and rescues.
 Civil rights activist Cesar Chavez’s great-niece even urged the Pope to adopt a vegan diet for Lent in 2019.

 Butler stated that she is worried about her future on this planet.
 Among other negative impacts, animal agriculture contributes to our climate crisis by releasing CO2, methane, and nitrous oxide into the atmosphere, approximately three times more than plant-based milk.
 Vegan diets are proven to have a significantly lower carbon footprint.
 Butler cites that “it makes the most sense to push for nations to switch to plant-based milks because they are more sustainable than milk from animals.”